savonet/book/streaming.md

 - _midi_ data: containing notes to be played (typically, by a synthesizer).

-The last kind of data is much less used in practice in Liquidsoap, so that we will insist less on it.
+The last kind of data is much less used in practice in Liquidsoap, so that we will mostly forget about it.
 Moreover, each of those channels can either contain

 - _raw_ data: this data is in an internal format (usually obtained by decoding compressed files), suitable for manipulation by operators within Liquidsoap,